The mixed problem for the Laplacian in Lipschitz domains: Uniqueness of solutions

 \section{Uniqueness of solutions}

-In this section we establish uniqueness of solutions to the mixed problem (\ref{MP}).
-We use the existence result established in section \ref{Atoms} and argue by duality that if $u$ is a solution of the mixed problem with zero data, then $u$ is also a solution of the Dirichlet problem with zero data and hence is zero. \begin{theorem} Suppose that $u$ solves the mixed problem (\ref{MP}) with data $ f_N = 0$ and $ f_D=0$.
+In this section we establish uniqueness of solutions to the $L^1$-mixed problem (\ref{MP}).
+We use the existence result established in section \ref{Atoms} and argue by duality that if $u$ is a solution of the mixed problem with zero Dirichlet and Neumann data, then $u$ is also a solution of the regularity problem with zero data and hence is zero. \begin{theorem} Let $ \Omega$, $N$ and $D$ be a standard domain for the mixed problem.
+Suppose that $u$ solves the $L^1$-mixed problem (\ref{MP}) with data $ f_N = 0$ and $ f_D=0$.
 If $ ( \nabla u ) ^ * \in L^ 1 ( \partial \Omega)$, then $u = 0$. \end{theorem}

-We recall that G.~Verchota constructed a sequence of approximating domains in his dissertation (\cite[Theorem 1.12]{GV:1984} \cite[Appendix A]{GV:1982}).
+Given a Lipschitz domain $ \Omega$, we may construct a sequence of smooth approximating domains.
+A careful exposition of this construction may be found in the dissertation of Verchota (\cite[Appendix A]{GV:1982}, \cite[Theorem 1.12]{GV:1984}).
 We will need this approximation scheme and a few extensions.
 Given a Lipschitz domain $ \Omega$, Verchota constructs a family of smooth domains $ \{ \Omega_k \}$ with $ \bar \Omega _k \subset \Omega$.
-In addition, he finds bi-Lipschitz homeomorphisms $ \Lambda _k : \partial \Omega_k \rightarrow \partial \Omega$ which are constructed as follows.
+In addition, he finds bi-Lipschitz homeomorphisms $ \Lambda _k : \partial \Omega \rightarrow \partial \Omega _k$ which are constructed as follows.